exhuma/python-course-basic/index.rst

 .. }}}

-.. protocols http, https, git, ssh
 .. (un)tracked, unmodified, modified, staged
-.. hands-on -> Create a new file, view status, add it to repo
-..    !!!
-Never add derived files (binary, minified, ...)
-.. hands-on -> modify exsting file, view status, add it to repo
-.. hands-on -> modify the same file again, view status, add it to repo <-- listed as staged and modified
-.. hands-on -> git status --short/-s
-.. .gitignore
 .. diff       Show changes between commits, commit and working tree, etc
 ..    --staged/--cached
 ..    --difftool
-.. commit     Record changes to the repository
-..    -v
-..    -a
-..    $EDITOR / core.editor
 .. rm         Remove files from the working tree and from the index
 ..    --cached
 .. mv         Move or rename a file, a directory, or a symlink